Yugoslav People's Army

-The Yugoslav People's Army (JNA/ЈНА; Macedonian and Југословенска народна армија; Croatian and Jugoslavenska narodna armija; Jugoslovanska ljudska armada, JLA), also called the Yugoslav National Army, was the military of the Socialist Federal Republic of Yugoslavia and its antecedents from 1945 to 1992.
+The Yugoslav People's Army (JNA/ЈНА (Note: Macedonian and Југословенска народна армија; Croatian and Jugoslavenska narodna armija; Jugoslovanska ljudska armada, JLA)), also called the Yugoslav National Army, was the military of the Socialist Federal Republic of Yugoslavia and its antecedents from its founding in 1945 to its breakup in 1992.
+The branches consisted of the Ground Forces, Navy, Air Force and Territorial Defense.

+The President of the Republic (the Presidency after Tito's death) acted as commander-in-chief of the armed forces, while administration and defence policy was carried out by the Government through the Ministry of Defence.
+The highest operational authority, in charge of the deployment and preparation of the armed forces in peace and war, was the General Staff.
+Military service was compulsory for all men.

+Following the disintegration of the state, the JNA ceased to exist in 1992 amidst the conflicts of the Yugoslav Wars, and the units stationed in their respective republics formed their owned respective armed forces, while the remnants of the JNA in Serbia and Montenegro, became part of the new Yugoslav Army.

 Origins

-The origins of the JNA started during the Yugoslav Partisans of World War II.
-As a predecessor of the JNA, the People's Liberation Army of Yugoslavia (NOVJ) was formed as a part of the anti-fascist People's Liberation War of Yugoslavia in the Bosnian town of Rudo on 22 December 1941.
-After the Yugoslav Partisans liberated the country from the Axis powers, that date was officially celebrated as the "Day of the Army" in the Socialist Federal Republic of Yugoslavia (SFR Yugoslavia).
+The military was formed in March 1945 as the Yugoslav Army (Note: Bosnian and Jugoslavenska armija; Macedonian and Југословенска армија / Jugoslovenska armija; Jugoslovanska armada; JA) on the organizational framework of the People's Liberation Army of Yugoslavia (NOVJ), the anti-fascist resistance movement which liberated the country from the Axis powers during World War II in Yugoslavia.
+It was renamed Yugoslav People's Army on 22 December 1951, the tenth anniversary of the 1st Proletarian Brigade's establishment.
+This date was officially celebrated as the "Day of the Army" in the Federative People's Republic of Yugoslavia, later the Socialist Federal Republic of Yugoslavia (FPR / SFR Yugoslavia).

-In March 1945, the NOVJ was renamed the "Yugoslav Army" ("Jugoslavenska/Jugoslovenska Armija") and, on its 10th anniversary, on 22 December 1951, "People's" ("Narodna") was added.

 The support the Soviets had within JNA ranks during the Informbiro period, after 1948, is contested.
 Low-end estimates indicate that 10–15% of the army's personnel favoured the Soviet position.
 Yugoslav sources estimate the number of military members arrested ranged from 4,153 officers and soldiers (estimated by Radonjić), to 7,000 imprisoned officers estimated by Milovan Đilas.
-The purge included 22 officers in the presidential guard regiment reporting directly to Tito, including Momčilo Đurić, wartime commander of the Yugoslav Partisan Supreme Headquarters escort battalion.
+The purge included 22 officers in the presidential guard regiment reporting directly to Josip Broz Tito, including Momčilo Đurić, wartime commander of the Yugoslav Partisan Supreme Headquarters escort battalion.
 During this period of Soviet blockade, the Yugoslav Army's development stagnated.

 Forty-nine Yugoslav Army graduates of the General Staff Academy, the Frunze Academy, and other Soviet military academies were deemed potential Soviet supporters.
 Many of those attending such academies in the USSR at the time of the Tito–Stalin split never returned to Yugoslavia.